tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Support of position brackets vary if a broker does not have support for multiple positions at one instrument at the same time.
 Muliple position means that each trade opens its own separate position, to which you can add brackets and which can only be closed completely.
 If you support multi position set the ``supportMultiposition`` flag to ``true``.
-Set it into ``false`` and the behavior will be as you wish.
-Trades will net position.

 Position brackets are not supported
 '''''''''''''''''''''''''''''''''''